rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/_index.md

 <br/>
 The architecture for this scenario is:

-- A host that can access both DockerHub and your private registry
+- A host that can access both DockerHub and your private registry.

 - An on-premise private registry, which you'll use to deploy Rancher in your air gap environment.
 <br/>